-I am an innovative designer with a record of success in user experience (UX) and user interface (UI) design and implementation with a focus on delivering solutions to clients while integrating UX across teams and stakeholders.
+I am an innovative UX/UI professional with a record of success in user experience (UX) and user interface (UI) design and implementation with a focus on delivering solutions to clients while integrating UX across teams and stakeholders.

 A creative leader and “working manager” with passion for building teams, meeting with clients, and evangelizing products that align with creative values and vision.

-Enterprise + Marketing User Experience and + Interface Design
+Enterprise + Marketing User Experience + Interface Design

 Usability and A/B Testing